TradeDoge/Crypto-Bot/README.md

 Extract the TradingBot anywhere you like that easy for you to find.

 Part 2.
-Editing the settings
+Editing the settings.

 Open the bots main folder and find "config.js" file and open it with a text-editor: